 Building codes, zoning ordinance violations, geological stability, soil conditions, structural stability, engineering analysis, termites or other infestations, asbestos, formaldehyde, water or air contaminants of any kind, toxic moulds, rotting (non visual), electromagnetic radiation, environmental hazards, appraisal of property value, repair estimates, detached buildings, sheds, underground condition of pool and spa bodies and related piping, items marked as not inspected within the report, private water systems, septic systems, saunas, specialized electronic controls of any kind, elevators, dumb waiters, water softener and purification systems, solar systems, internal system components, security systems, system adequacy or efficiency, prediction of life expectancy of any item or system, minor and/or cosmetic problems, latent or concealed defects.

-This report does not cover any buildings suffering from rotting homes, leaky homes and toxic mould situations, however areas that the inspector believes to be potential problem areas are checked with a non invasive moisture meter, and by other clues.
+This report does not cover any buildings suffering from rotting homes, leaky homes and toxic mould situations, however areas that the inspector believes to be potential problem areas are checked throughly looking for other clues.
 Rotting of framing can only be determined by invasive testing which means removing wall linings.
 This would not be done without the written consent of the owner.
 We will consider weather tightness, regardless of age; however it will not be measured against appendix A of the Standards or to E2/AS1 of the Building Code, Matrix and Evaluation, as this would be subject to a specialist report.

 The client understands and agrees that any claim against the accuracy of the report, in the form of errors or omissions is limited to the failure on the part of the inspector to follow the New Zealand Standard; NZS 4306: 2005 Residential Property Inspection (a copy is held at our office for viewing if required).
 The client agrees to notify the inspector of any dispute in written form, within ten days of discovery.
 The client further agrees that with the exception of emergency conditions, no repairs, replacements or alterations of the claimed discrepancy shall be made before the inspector can re-inspect the said item.
 Client understands and agrees that any failure to notify the inspector as stated above shall constitute a waiver of any and all claims for said failure to accurately report the condition in question.
 In the event of making a claim against Waikato Building Reports Ltd you need to contact our office immediately and request a claim form.